Requirements As Artifacts

 Origin Can be a stakeholder name, reference to a requirements workshop, etc.

 Due Date/Phase/Release Requirements don't need to be implemented in one go.
-Indicates product version, release or just date when it needs to be implemented
+Indicates product version, release, or just the date when it needs to be implemented

-Stakeholders Stakeholders which contribute to the requirement or are affected by it
+Stakeholders Stakeholders who contribute to the requirement or are affected by it

 Rationale Why this requirement is included